Unified Spherical Frontend: Learning Rotation-Equivariant Representations of Spherical Images from Any Camera: Experiments

 \subsubsection{Experiment Setup}

-Finally, we evaluate our framework on semantic segmentation and assess its ability to generalize across different camera lenses on Stanford 2D-3D-S\cite{armeniJoint2D3DSemanticData2017}, which contains 1,413 equirectangular RGB-D panoramas of resolution $4096 \times 2048$ with per-pixel semantic labels for 13 classes.
+Finally, we evaluate our framework on semantic segmentation and assess its ability to generalize across different camera lenses on Stanford 2D-3D-S~\cite{armeniJoint2D3DSemanticData2017}, which contains 1,413 equirectangular RGB-D panoramas of resolution $4096 \times 2048$ with per-pixel semantic labels for 13 classes.
 To isolate the effect of geometry-aware processing, we use only RGB inputs, omitting available depth data.
 Input image downsampling and random rotation are performed similarly to object detection.

-We experiment with three different backbones to show the plug-and-play nature of our spherical pipeline: DeepLab v3\cite{chenRethinkingAtrousConvolution2017}, UNet\cite{ronnebergerUNetConvolutionalNetworks2015}, and YOLOv11\cite{khanamYOLOv11OverviewKey2024}.
+We experiment with three different backbones to show the plug-and-play nature of our spherical pipeline: DeepLab v3~\cite{chenRethinkingAtrousConvolution2017}, UNet~\cite{ronnebergerUNetConvolutionalNetworks2015}, and YOLOv11~\cite{khanamYOLOv11OverviewKey2024}.
 All spherical models adopt the same distance-only 3-segment PWC kernel.

-To simulate images captured by other lens types, we generate lens normal maps for two other camera models: (1) a 90$^\circ$ horizontal and vertical FoV pinhole camera with $280 \times 280$ resolution, and (2) a 180$^\circ$ FoV fisheye camera with $560 \times 560$ resolution (yielding a valid pixel ratio of $\frac{\pi}{4}$) The resolutions are chosen to ensure that the number of pixels is proportional to the FoV coverage area on the sphere.
+To simulate images captured by other lens types, we generate lens normal maps for two other camera models: (1) a 90$^{\circ}$ horizontal and vertical FoV pinhole camera with $280 \times 280$ resolution, and (2) a 180$^{\circ}$ FoV fisheye camera with $560 \times 560$ resolution (yielding a valid pixel ratio of $\frac{\pi}{4}$) The resolutions are chosen to ensure that the number of pixels is proportional to the FoV coverage area on the sphere.
 To ensure broad spatial coverage from the original equirectangular image, each lens normal map is randomly oriented toward one of the six cube face directions prior to value interpolation.

 To evaluate cross-lens generalization, we perform a single-batch overfitting experiment without applying random rotation.
 Specifically, we overfit each model on a batch of samples from one lens type and evaluate its zero-shot performance on the same batch resampled into other lens types.
-This setting explicitly isolates cross-lens adaptability from conventional train-to-test generalization.
-A full-scale dataset training version of this experiment is in the supplementary material.
+This setting explicitly isolates cross-lens adaptability from conventional train-to-test generalization.\footnote{Full-scale dataset experiment in the supplementary material}